Benedictines: Historical development

 Monastic scriptoria flourished from the ninth through the twelfth centuries.
 Sacred Scripture was always at the heart of every monastic scriptorium.
-As a general rule those of the monks who possessed skill as writers made this their chief, if not their sole active work.
+As a general rule those of the monks who possessed skill as writers made this their chief, if not their sole, active work.
 An anonymous writer of the ninth or tenth century speaks of six hours a day as the usual task of a scribe, which would absorb almost all the time available for active work in the day of a medieval monk.

 In the Middle Ages monasteries were often founded by the nobility.
-Cluny Abbey was founded by William I, Duke of Aquitaine in 910.
+Cluny Abbey was founded by William I, Duke of Aquitaine, in 910.
 The abbey was noted for its strict adherence to the Rule of Saint Benedict.
 The abbot of Cluny was the superior of all the daughter houses, through appointed priors.

 One of the earliest reforms of Benedictine practice was that initiated in 980 by Romuald, who founded the Camaldolese community.
 The Cistercians branched off from the Benedictines in 1098; they are often called the "White monks".

-The dominance of the Benedictine monastic way of life began to decline towards the end of the twelfth century, which saw the rise of the Franciscans and Dominicans.
-Benedictines took a fourth vow of "stability", which professed loyalty to a particular foundation.
+The dominance of the Benedictine monastic way of life began to decline towards the end of the twelfth century, which saw the rise of the mendicant Franciscans and nomadic Dominicans.
+Benedictines by contrast, took a vow of "stability", which professed loyalty to a particular foundation in a particular location.
 Not being bound by location, the mendicants were better able to respond to an increasingly "urban" environment.
-This decline was further exacerbated by the practice of appointing a commendatory abbot, a lay person, appointed by a noble to oversee and to protect the goods of the monastery.
+This decline was further exacerbated by the practice of appointing a commendatory abbot, a lay person, appointed by a noble to oversee and to protect the assets of the monastery.
 Often, however, this resulted in the appropriation of the assets of monasteries at the expense of the community which they were intended to support.